poissonconsulting/chk/README.md

 `chk` is an R package for developers to check user-supplied function arguments.

-It is designed to be simple, customisable and fast.
+It is designed to be simple, customizable and fast.

 ## Installation